dart-lang/language/working/augmentation-libraries/feature-specification.md

 preserve and run the code of the augmented declaration (hence the name "augmentation").
 It may want to run its own code before the augmented code, after it, or both.
-To support that, we allow a new expression syntax inside the "bodies" of certain augmenting declarations.
+To support that, we allow a new expression syntax inside the "bodies" of certain augmenting declarations (some function bodies and variable initializers).
 Inside an expression in an augmenting member declaration, the identifier `augmented` can be used to refer to the augmented function, getter, or setter body, or variable initializer.
 This is a contextual reserved word within `augment` declarations, and has no special meaning outside of that context.
 See the [augmented expression](#augmented-expression) section for a full specification of what `augmented` means, and how it must be used, in the various contexts.

 *Note that within an augmenting member declaration, a reference to a member by the same name refers to the final version of the member (and not the one